 Personal injury defense attorneys specialize in defending people and businesses who have been accused of causing personal injuries.
 Personal injury defense lawyers evaluate whether or not the plaintiff has a valid legal claim, file necessary court documents defending against injury claims, and provide advice on whether it's better to try to reach a settlement or go to trial.

-Many people are covered by insurance which will pay for their defense in a personal injury suit.
-For example, most drivers carry automobile insurance, homeowners have insurance in case a guest injures themselves on their property, businesses have general liability insurance for the same reason, and doctors have medical malpractice insurance.
-As a result, many personal injury defense attorneys are hired not by the individual being sued, known as the defendant, but by the defendant's insurance company.
-Some defense attorneys base their entire practice on cases from an insurance company and are unavailable for individuals to hire.
+Many people are also covered by insurance which will pay for their defense in a personal injury suit.
+For example, most drivers carry automobile insurance, homeowners and businesses have insurance in case someone injures themselves on their property, and doctors have medical malpractice insurance to cover injuries to patients.
+As a result, personal injury defense attorneys can be hired not just by the individual being sued, known as the defendant, but also by the defendant's insurance company.
+In fact, some defense attorneys specialize in insurance law and base their entire practice on handling cases from an insurance company.

 Personal Injury Defense: Types of Claims

 There are a variety of claims that can be filed in a personal injury lawsuit.
 Probably the most common claims are those related to car accidents or slip and fall injuries.
 But there are also other types of claims that a personal injury defense attorney would be familiar with, such as:

 Please be aware that the list above is not exhaustive as there are additional accidents and injuries that may give rise to other types of claims in a personal injury lawsuit.